aishwaryagosavi/Prediction-using-Supervised-ML/README.md

 Name - Aishwarya gosavi
-# Prediction-using-Unsupervised-ML
+# Prediction-using-Supervised-ML
-Task # Prediction-using-Unsupervised-ML
+Task # Prediction-using-Supervised-ML
-1- To find the optimum number of clusters for the "Iris" dataset.
-2- To show the visual representation of requirement 1 along with visualizing the clusters.
+1 Predict the percentage of an student based on the no. of study hours 2 This is a simple linear regression task as it involves just 2 variables